bdverseofficial/bds-ops/README.md

-# Script for starting using bds
+# Script for starting using BDS